 Reasons for Humility

-Psychology for several years at a nearby University, I have begun to get acquainted with my brain.
+After teaching Psychology for several years at a nearby University, I am more acquainted with my brain.
 I now believe I have a “Board of Directors'” meeting at Dave Beach: Cognitions, Interpretations, and Beliefs, Inc. whenever I make decisions.
 I've discovered that they're actually quite dysfunctional.

 A partial list of my dysfunctional board of directors: